wet-boew/wet-boew-documentation/research/2019-15-exploration-chat-pattern.md

 * [CSS](2019-assets/chtwzrd-v1/chatwizard.css)
 * [Image](2019-assets/chtwzrd-v1/default-avatar.png)

 You will have to readjust the path to the avatar image in the CSS file depending on your own implementation set-up.
 The code was altered from the one on Canada.ca in order to make it work on its own and not as a plugin part of GCWeb.
+It still needs a base style from WET or GCWeb however.

-Alternatively, you can get the GCWeb friendly code on [Canada.ca](https://www.canada.ca):
+Alternatively, you can get the always up-to-date code on [Canada.ca](https://www.canada.ca):

 * [JavaScript](https://www.canada.ca/etc/designs/canada/wet-boew/js/theme.js)
 * [CSS](https://www.canada.ca/etc/designs/canada/wet-boew/css/theme.css)